akinwilson/dcbay/README.md

 3) Currently, the storage available locally to the EC2 instance is used to store the database.
 It would be benefical to use something like [aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html) to off-load the responsibility of persistence to an external service.
 4) [Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) platform.
 Instead of the platform allowing for a single e-commerce site to be generated, it would be benefical if user of the platform could *prop-up* their own store fronts, under subdomains,  on the platform.
 Similar to [shopify](https://www.shopify.com/uk)'s business model.

-# To do 30 Dec 2024:
+# TODO 21 Jan 2025:
+- [ ] Set up containerised development environment.
-- Generated script to deploy infrastructure
+- [ ] Generated script to deploy infrastructure
-- Generate script to remove infrastructure
+- [ ] Generate script to remove infrastructure
-- write more tests for platform.
+- [ ] write more tests for platform.
+- [ ] Integrate monero as payment option
-- Integrate multi-tenancy.
+- [ ] Integrate multi-tenancy.